lonelygoddady/EE209AS_Smart_blackboard_eraser/README.md

 # EE209AS_Smart_blackboard_eraser
-XY table blackboard eraser robot
+XY table blackboard eraser robot project

-User can specify erasing area on a 7 inch touch screen
+This repository contains all files of our system at different development stage including approaches we do not use at the end.

+Please go into the 'Final version' folder which contains the final version of our system code.